zurutech/zurutech.github.io/_posts/2021-02-12-unit-testing-with-unreal-engine-4.md

 Tests can also be run within the [CI/CD](https://blog.zuru.tech/coding/2020/09/29/gitlab-ci-cd-for-cross-platform-unreal-engine-4-projects), to make sure they are executed at every commit!
 In Zuru, we also have a stage for test names generation: a script analyzes the command-line log and prints out a list of tests in a fancy formatted `.csv` file.
 This helps our QA-testers find out whether a feature is covered by test automation!

 Please let me know if any of this is unclear. or incorrect.
 Any feedback is greatly appreciated!
-Some other posts may follow, explaining how to write functional tests, how to open a map and how to simulate user input...
+Some other posts may follow, explaining how to write functional tests, how to open a map, and how to simulate user input...
 Stay tuned, we are just getting started!

 ### References
 - [Epic's official documentation](https://docs.unrealengine.com/en-US/TestingAndOptimization/Automation/index.html)